Bryan-Az/Adv-Keras-NNs/Part1/README.md

 - Custom tabular model.
 - Custom vision model.

- In all directories, there is a Notebook A and Notebook B.
+ To conduct an A/B like experiment, in all directories, there is a Notebook A and Notebook B.
 > Notebook A Applies:
 - Regularizations: BatchNorm in Keras API, L1, Dropout, and Earlystop: Validation Loss

-> Data Augmentation:
+-  Data Augmentation: KerasCV (images/video), NLPAug (text), FastAI (tabular data).
-- For Text
-- For Tabular
-- For Vision

 > Notebook B Applies:
 - Regularizations: BatchNorm in sequential layer, L2, Montecarlo dropout, and Earlystop: Accuracy

-> Data Augmentation:
+- Data Augmentation: KerasCV (images/video), NLPAug (text), FastAI (tabular data).
-- For Text
-- For Tabular
-- For Vision

-> Only one notebook will apply HyperParameter tuning.